 Ubuntu is also well-catered for in terms of software support, with a rich repository of software built right into the base install.
 The OS feels like it was built with the intent of breaking down many of the barriers that make the OS prohibitive to many, and just like macOS there’s a ton of great software included to get you started.

-Also consider Ubuntu GNOME if you like the look of the GNOME desktop environmental and aren’t too fussed about the latest and greatest release.
+Also consider Ubuntu GNOME if you like the look of the GNOME desktop environment and aren’t too fussed about the latest and greatest release.
 The official GNOME release of Ubuntu is currently around a year out of date, but it looks and feels more like the macOS interface Mac owners are used to.

 2. elementary OS